telerik/xamarin-forms-docs/controls/combobox/combobox-key-features.md

 ## Data Binding

 You could set static items to the control's ItemsSource or binding it to a complex object using the `DisplayMemberPath` property.
-For more information please check the [ComboBox Data Binding]({%slug combobox-databinding%}) article
+For more information please check the [ComboBox Data Binding]({%slug combobox-databinding%}) article.

 ## Placeholder